tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 <img src="../Images/102-tpaths.png" style="float:left;width:3.12986in;height:2.71944in" />A simple example more aligned to the tholonic model would be how we can emerge Bell curves from stable points in a lineage of trigrams.
 By assigning a value for points on the spectrum, and a binary value representing the generation of the trigram, we can create a unique value for every point that identifies its place on the spectrum and its level.
 If we combine each of these numbers, we can create one value for the entire lineage that has an extractable record of every spectrum value at every level.
 This one number would then act as a memory of all the ancestors.
 We can see this easily in simple binary math.
 If we have five generations of numbers that double with each generation, such as 1,2,4,8,16, and we have the number 22 representing the sum of all the contributing generations, we can easily determine that only the 2<sup>nd</sup>, 3<sup>rd</sup> and 5<sup>th</sup> generations contributed, because only 16, 4 and 2 can create 22.
 The tholons are similar in that each tholon has a fingerprint that is encoded in every one of its descendants.

 What this means is that everything that exists is *already* a record of what works from the first moment of creation, through every generation, up to and including the thing that exists.
 Life, Reality, and Everything *is* the warehouse of all knowledge.
 We just haven't yet figured out how to decode (most of) it.
+Appendix C,*The Thologram and the I-Ching*, specifically addresses this and shows exactly how each tholon has a naturally existing binary signature.

 One possible instance of this idea is the relatively recent discoveries that experiences and memories can be passed on *epigenetically* to descendants.
 In one of the classic test cases, the descendants of mice that were trained to not like the smell of cherry blossoms also had an aversion to the scent of cherry blossoms.<sup>[120](#ref_120)</sup><a name="rev_120">&nbsp;</a> Epigenetics describes how DNA can be modified by non-genetic stimuli, like fear, love, environmental preferences, even dreams, and it shows how what we inherit goes far beyond the human genome.
 Tholonically, the human genome is an instance of the human tholon, but the epigenetics that affects this instance are more like the influences on the scope of that tholon, or rather, where along that scope a stable pattern will emerge.